 This is the time to present any new evidence that you have compiled to the ALJ.
 Medical evidence will be a huge part of your case.
 Some of the information you and your attorney will likely compile include:

 - Second opinions

 - New testimonies from medical experts

 - Prior medical records

 - Proof of treatments

 It is important to be very well prepared prior to your hearing and gather as much convincing evidence as possible.
 Before the hearing, each party will have an opportunity to request facts and information from the other party.
 This is the process of discovery.
 There are a lot of pieces of evidence that are discoverable, such as employee files, depositions, investigation reports, and in some cases, surveillance photos and videos.
 Your lawyer can assist with this process.

 You might also be required to provide a deposition.
 During the deposition, the other party’s attorney will ask you a series of general questions about your case, which you are required to answer under oath.
 A stenographer will transcribe everything at the deposition, which you can use as evidence at the court hearing.
 It can be a little unnerving to depose, but your lawyer can help you prepare.

-How can the Bader Law Firm assist me with the hearing?
+How can Bader Scott Injury Lawyers assist me with the hearing?

-If you are in need of a work injury lawyer in Savannah, call the Bader Law Firm for a free consultation.
+If you are in need of a work injury lawyer in Savannah, call Bader Scott Injury Lawyers for a free consultation.
 We can advocate on your behalf and fight for the benefits you deserve.
 Contact us today at 678-562-5595.